HTML email: Adoption

 Most graphical email clients support HTML email, and many default to it.
 Many of these clients include both a GUI editor for composing HTML emails and a rendering engine for displaying received HTML emails.

 Since its conception, a number of people have vocally opposed all HTML email (and even MIME itself), for a variety of reasons.
 For instance, the ASCII Ribbon Campaign advocated that all email should be sent in ASCII text format.
+Proponents placed ASCII art in their signature blocks, meant to look like an awareness ribbon, along with a message or link to an advocacy site.
 The campaign was unsuccessful and was abandoned in 2013.

-While still considered inappropriate in many newsgroup postings and mailing lists, its adoption for personal and business mail has only increased over time.
+While still considered inappropriate in many newsgroup postings and mailing lists, HTML adoption for personal and business mail has only increased over time.
 Some of those who strongly opposed it when it first came out now see it as mostly harmless.

 According to surveys by online marketing companies, adoption of HTML-capable email clients is now nearly universal, with less than 3% reporting that they use text-only clients.
 The majority of users prefer to receive HTML emails over plain text.